 Operating with strict limits on capacity?
 That’s something you’ll need to make clear.
 Maybe you’ve got hand sanitizer stations set up, or glass visors at the checkout.
 Whatever you’re doing to safeguard customers, let them know beforehand.

 So, there’s what you need to consider when structuring your message.
 But now you’ve got to get it out to your audience.
 In these fraught circumstances, that takes a lot of discretion and special consideration too.

 There are endless ways to make your advertising message public.
 But after lockdown ends, your media strategy needs, above all, to be multi-channel.

-94% of the public are accessing news about Covid-19 at least once a day, and our local news websites have seen audience numbers increase by 17% in the last few weeks.
-That’s one channel you really need to be seen on in 2020, and we can put you there.
+During the first lockdown, 57% of the public turned to news sites for information around Covid-19, and our online audience numbers grow by over 40%.
+That’s one channel you really need to be seen on in 2021, and we can put you there.

 One of the great marketing stories of modern times has been the shift in advertising spend from traditional media to social platforms.
 We’d certainly advise maintaining a strong social media presence in your marketing mix.

 But short attention spans on social platforms, plus well-founded concerns about their role in incubating misinformation mean ads on Facebook, Instagram and Twitter can struggle to be noticed, while also evoking some level of automatic suspicion.

 You can now get around these problems by displaying your social posts on online news webpages, where they’re shown to attract 7 times more attention and 8 times more engagement.
 You’ll get the best of both worlds, building your social following while reaping the proven benefits of appearing in a ‘premium’ media environment.

 There are few precedents in modern times for what we’re now experiencing, and it can feel very difficult to know how to respond.
 But by crafting your advertising message with the maximum degree of tact and sensitivity, you can protect yourself from gaffes and unforced errors.